Buying a House

 On the closing date, we, as your Solicitors would meet the Solicitors for the Sellers.
 We will make searches in the Judgments Office, Bankruptcy Office, Companies Office and Land Registry and Registry of Deeds to ensure that there are no burdens, judgments or lis pendens registered against the property.
 We give them the balance of purchase monies and they, in turn, give us the title documents.
 Generally, the keys to the house are held by the Auctioneer and once we confirm to you that all title documents are in order and that the house has been bought, you can call to the Auctioneer to collect the keys.
 The purchase transaction can take on average 6-8 weeks from time Contracts are issued to completion, but this may vary on a case to case basis.

 D. After Completing the Purchase

 Once a sale is completed, it will be necessary to present your Deeds for stamping at the Revenue Commissioners.
-As the law currently stands, First Time Purchasers do not pay any Stamp Duty.
 Once we are in receipt of your Stamp Duty Certificate, we will then present your Deeds and Mortgage Deeds to be registered with either the Registry of Deeds or the Land Registry.
 The Property Registration Authority is responsible for both systems of registration.
 Once registration has been finalised, the process will be complete and you are the new Registered Owner of your new home.